TheFive/osmbc/README.md

 ## Summary

 OSMBC is a small tool to support the editorial process of the [OpenStreetMap]&nbsp;[Wochennotiz].
 It enables editores collects references for news easily, and supports editing them in Markdown later.
-From edited Markdown code, the final blog entry will be (or is) created.
-As all articles can be edited "bilinual" so in german and in english, the production of the weeklyosm (the international variant of the Wochennotiz) is supported by OSMBC too.
+From edited markdown code, the final blog entry is created.
+As all articles can be edited "bilinual" so in german and in english, the production of the [WeeklyOSM], the international variant of the Wochennotiz, is supported by OSMBC too.

 [OpenStreetMap]: http://www.openstreetmap.org
 [Wochennotiz]: http://blog.openstreetmap.de